Joseph of Leonessa: Return to Italy

-Returning to Italy, he took with him a Greek archbishop who had apostatized, and who was reconciled to the church on their arrival in Rome.
-Joseph now took up the work of home missions in his native province, sometimes preaching six or seven times a day.
+Returning to Italy in 1589, Joseph now took up the work of home missions in his native province, sometimes preaching six or seven times a day.
 In the Jubilee year of 1600 he gave the Lenten sermons at Otricoli, a town through which crowds of pilgrims passed on their way to Rome.
-Many of them being very poor, Joseph supplied them with food; he also washed their clothes and cut their hair.
+Many of them being very poor, Joseph supplied them with food; he also washed their clothes and taught them catechism.
 At Todi he cultivated with his own hands a garden, the produce of which was for the poor.

-He died at Amatrice in 1612.
+He organised a Monti di Pietà (a co-op for loans) and built a small hospice for travelers and pilgrims.
+Joseph died at Amatrice in 1612.

+Veneration

 He was canonized by Pope Benedict XIV in 1746.
-His feast day is kept on February 4, within the Franciscan Order.
+His feast day is kept on February 4, within the Franciscan family.

+He is the patron saint of Amatrice and Leonessa.
+Pope Pius XII proclaimed him patron of the Missions in Turkey.
+He is one of the patrons of the Capuchin province of Abruzzo.
 In his hometown, there is a church and sanctuary of San Giuseppe da Leonessa.
 The main street is named after him, the Corso San Giuseppe.
-Devotion to him is largely in central Italy; churches in Otricoli, San Lorenzo Nuovo, and Rivodutri contain paintings of him.
+Devotion to him is largely in central Italy; churches in Otricoli, San Lorenzo Nuovo, and the Madonna Della Valle in Rivodutri contain paintings of him.

+His iconography includes the martyrdom of the hook or a crucifix in his hand.